When you find your calling, work can feel like play.

 Limit your time on email

 Your inbox likely needs some of your attention, but it can easily demand way too much of it.
-And unregulated email use isn't only a massive time suck, it's also a mental health strain.
+Checking email constantly is not only a massive time suck but also a mental health strain.
 Why?
 Because the constant notifications interrupt focus sessions that make tasks take longer, often causing work time to bleed into leisure.

 Our brains also see all the checking, reading, and writing as a neverending set of tasks we can never fully finish, so it's no wonder why employees report higher anxiety levels when they check their inboxes outside of work hours.

-There will always be a reason to queue up your email.
-Instead of opening it every time you get a message, aim to only process it once or twice a day.
+There will always be a reason to keep checking your email.
+Instead of opening your inbox every time you get a new email, process your inbox 1-2x a day.
 This way, you can cultivate a flow state with important work, while devoting your full attention to your inbox within designated time slots.Try Superhuman for email

 Putting your mental health front and center